calaldees/teacherEducation/teacherEducation/computingAcrossCurriculum.md

     * our schools with ICT and digital literacy
         * Very few other teachers will have a background in Computing.
 Their digital literacy is often weak.
         * Other subjects/staff will need support from you to train them in some aspects of computers (ICT and Computing) for their class's
-        * We should consider this _support_ part of our role in schools
+        * We should consider this _support_ part of our role in schools (Leadership man not explicitly recognise this)
     * our subject with strong cross curricular links
         * Literacy
             * [Ofsted Improving literacy in secondary schools: a shared responsibility](https://www.gov.uk/government/publications/improving-literacy-in-secondary-schools-a-shared-responsibility)